sourcevault/remotemon/readme.md

 - `exec-finale` - command to execute after `exec-remote` returns `exit 0`.
 - `ssh`         - custom `ssh` config options, default is `-tt -o LogLevel=QUIET`.
 - `verbose`     - hardcode verbose level of printing for command.
+- `description` - provide a brief description of what the command does.

 - `chokidar`- options to use for ![chokidar](https://github.com/paulmillr/chokidar) module :
   - `awaitWriteFinish`